datacamp-content/courses-introduction-to-shell/chapter3.md

 ---
-title: 'Combining tools'
+title: Combining tools
+description: >-
-description: 'The real power of the Unix shell lies not in the individual commands, but in how easily they can be combined to do new things.
-This chapter will show you how to use this power to select the data you want, and introduce commands for sorting values and removing duplicates.'
+  The real power of the Unix shell lies not in the individual commands, but in how easily they can be combined to do new things.
+This chapter will show you how to use this power to select the data you want, and introduce commands for sorting values and removing duplicates.
 ---

 ## How can I store a command's output in a file?